Britney Spears Rocks A Blue String Bikini In Hawaii

 Britney kept herself shielded from the sun with a brown sunhat on her head and a pair of dark sunglasses with white frames.

-But when she’s not chilling in her bikini, it seems as though the singer is spending her vacation time in Maui working on both her mental and physical health.
+But when she’s not chilling in her bikini, it seems as though the singer is spending her time in Maui working on both her mental and physical health.

 As The Inquisitr reported earlier this week, Spears told fans on Instagram that she’d been doing some yoga and dancing to stay fit while in Hawaii as she posted a photo of herself doing the splits in a white crop top, black hot pants, and thigh-high white socks.